SCHOOL OF ENGINEERING AND APPLIED SCIENCE

 Fifth Semester—CSci 3313, 3212, 3411; humanities or social sciences elective.

 Sixth Semester—technical track elective; non-technical track elective; math or science elective; humanities or social sciences elective; unrestricted elective.

 Seventh Semester—CSci 4243; technical track elective; non-technical track elective; humanities or social sciences elective; unrestricted elective.

 Eighth Semester—CSci 4244; technical track elective; non-technical track elective; unrestricted electives (6 hours).

-Some examples of technical tracks include computer security and information assurance, digital media, foundations and theory, biomedical computing, systems, and software engineering and applications.
+Some examples of technical tracks include computer security and information assurance, digital media, foundations and theory, biomedical computing, systems, software engineering and applications and research.
 Examples of non-technical tracks include business, project management, global engineering, pre-law, and environment and climate change.
 Students may define their own non-technical track in consultation with their advisor.
 More information on the tracks and track requirements can be found at www.cs.gwu.edu.